umr4nlp/umr-guidelines/guidelines.md

 have been covered in the previous sections: authors, conceivers,
 <span>have-condtion</span>, and the events identified in the first pass.
 There is one other node in the dependency structure: a <span>ROOT</span>
 node, under which all other nodes are nested.
 This section covers the modal strength values that characterize the edges and guidelines on how to construct the dependency structure.
-The different types of nodes are organized within the dependency structure as shown in Figure [\[exampletree\]](#exampletree).

 Every document will have a single <span>ROOT</span> node at the top of the dependency structure.
 All <span>AUTH</span> nodes are direct